mmport80/JavascriptFinanceBook/manuscript/chapter02.md

 ##A Line of Code

-You can use variations of this line of JavaScript to transform your spreadsheets and save a whole lot of time and money.
+You can use variations of this line of JavaScript to transform your spreadsheets and save a lot of time.

 ~~~~~~~~
 rows